-Statutory corporate tax rates have fallen in the OECD area (Figure 3.4), reflecting a growing recognition that taxes on corporate income distort saving and investment decisions, reducing economic growth.
+- 15. Statutory corporate tax rates have fallen in the OECD area (Figure 6), reflecting a growing recognition that taxes on corporate income distort saving and investment decisions, reducing economic growth.
 In addition, there has been active competition to lower rates to attract FDI in a world of increasingly mobile capital.
 Evidence suggests that differences in corporate tax rates affect international flows of capital and profits and the location decisions of firms.
 For example, an OECD study found that a one percentage-point increase in the effective corporate tax rate reduces the stock of FDI by between 1% and 2% (Hajkova et al., 2006).
 Another study reported that a one percentage-point cut in the rate can raise the stock of FDI by about 3.3% (de Mooij and Ederveen, 2003).
 In addition, globalisation has increased opportunities for tax avoidance.
-International differences in corporate tax rates create incentives for more aggressive use of transfer pricing by multinationals, which shift profits to subsidiaries in countries that have lower tax rates and costs to countries with higher tax rates.6

-The statutory corporate tax rate in Korea fell from 30.8% (including the local government tax7) in 2000 to 27.5% in 2005, a rate close to the OECD average, which itself has declined over time (Figure 3.4).
+International differences in corporate tax rates create incentives for more aggressive use of transfer pricing by multinationals, which shift profits to subsidiaries in countries that have lower tax rates and costs to countries with higher tax rates.12 - 16.
+The statutory corporate tax rate in Korea fell from 30.8% (including the local government tax13) in 2000 to 27.5% in 2005, a rate close to the OECD average, which itself has declined over time (Figure 6).
 As noted above, the rate is to be cut from 27.5% to 22% by 2010, which would be the third lowest in the OECD.
 The government's concern is to compete with other Asian countries.
-For example, the rate is 25% in both China and Taiwan, China, 18% in Singapore and 16.5% in Hong Kong, China.

-A further cut in the corporate tax rate may help end the downward trend in business investment - from 26% of GDP in 1996 before the crisis to 19% in 2006.
-The business sector

-Figure 3.4.
-International comparison of statutory corporate income tax rates argues that, in addition to lower tax rates, their tax burden should be lightened by expanding deductions and credits, depreciation allowances and loss carryovers.
+For example, the rate is 25% in both China and Taiwan, China, 18% in Singapore and 16.5% in Hong Kong, China. - 17.
+A further cut in the corporate tax rate may help end the downward trend in business investment from 26% of GDP in 1996 before the crisis to 19% in 2006.
+The business sector argues that, in addition to lower tax rates, their tax burden should be lightened by expanding deductions and credits, depreciation allowances and loss carryovers.
 However, such an approach would risk complicating the tax code, thereby raising both compliance costs and incentives for tax evasion.
-Therefore, the reduction in the corporate tax burden should be achieved by cutting the tax rate rather than narrowing the base.
+Therefore, the reduction in the corporate tax burden should be achieved by cutting the tax rate rather than narrowing the base. - 18.
+In addition to lowering tax rates, the tax burden on corporations should be cut by phasing out quasi-taxes.
+The 2001 law on quasi-taxes required that both the authority responsible for the collection of quasi-taxes and the purpose of the revenue be clearly identified and placed restrictions on the creation of new quasi-taxes.
+While this reform helped keep the number of quasi-taxes constant at around 100, their total amount rose from 1.1% of GDP in 2001 to 1.4% in 2006.
+Given that quasi-taxes reduce transparency and predictability, they should be phased out.